 Put Your Best Foot Forward

 In Scotland, the custom of first-footing is an important part of the celebration of Hogmanay, or New Year’s Eve Day.

-This practice holds that the first foot to cross a threshold after midnight will predict the next year’s fortune.
+After midnight, family and friends visit each other’s home.
+The “first foot” to cross a threshold after midnight will predict the next year’s fortune.
 Although the tradition varies, those deemed especially fortunate as “first footers” are new brides, new mothers, those who are tall and dark (and handsome?) or anyone born on January 1.

 Turn Over a New Leaf